elysiumstation/black/docs/developers/guides/wallet_integration.md

 ### Connections

-For Ethereum RPC, Planq gRPC, and/or REST queries, dApp developers should implement providers client-side, and store RPC details in the environment variable as secrets.
+For Ethereum RPC, Black gRPC, and/or REST queries, dApp developers should implement providers client-side, and store RPC details in the environment variable as secrets.